slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 Writing to and reading from registers and register fields from the driver can easily be done with the help of preexisting [helper definitions][tmcapi-tmc2209-hwa] from the underlying TMC-API.
 A description of the register map can be found under [section 5][datasheet].
 > [!IMPORTANT]
 **The `tmc2209` base component holds a mirror in memory of the values written to the driver.
-This means write-only registers can still be read with below methods.**
+This means write-only registers can still be read with below methods provided they have been written already.**
 >
 >*Definitions ending in `_MASK` or `_SHIFT` should not be used.*